British passport: Special British passports

-Diplomatic passports are issued in the UK by HMPO.
-They are issued to British diplomats and high-ranking government officials to facilitate travel abroad.

-Official passports are issued to those travelling abroad on official state business.
+Diplomatic passports are issued to British diplomats and high-ranking government officials and their dependents.
+Official passports are issued to other British government officials such as administrative and technical staff and their dependents.

-King's Messenger passports were issued to diplomatic couriers who transport documents on behalf of HM Government.
-Since 2014, these have been replaced by an observation within a standard diplomatic passport.
+King's Messenger passports were issued to diplomatic couriers who transport government documents.
+Since 2014, these have been replaced by standard diplomatic passports with an observation.

-Emergency passports are issued by British embassies across the world.
-Emergency passports may be issued to any person holding British nationality.
-Commonwealth citizens are also eligible to receive British emergency passports in countries where their country of nationality is unrepresented.
-Under a reciprocal agreement, British emergency passports may also be issued to EU citizens in countries where their own country does not have a diplomatic mission or is otherwise unable to assist.

-Collective (also known as group) passports are issued to defined groups of 5 to 50 individuals who are British citizens under the age of 18 for travel together to the EEA and Switzerland, such as a group of school children on a school trip.
+Collective (also known as group) passports are issued to defined groups of 5 to 50 individuals who are British citizens under the age of 18 for travel together to certain countries in the Schengen Area, such as a group of school children on a school trip.

+Emergency passports are issued to British nationals by British diplomatic missions across the world.
+They may also be issued to Commonwealth citizens in countries where their country of nationality does not have diplomatic representation.

-EU passports
+European Union passports

-British citizens, British Overseas Territory citizens of Gibraltar and British subjects with right of abode are considered to be UK nationals for the purpose of EU law.
-They were therefore considered to be EU citizens until 31 January 2020 when the UK withdrew from the EU.
-As a result, passports issued to these nationals were considered to be EU passports.
+Before the UK withdrew from the EU on 31 January 2020, British citizens, British Overseas Territories citizens of Gibraltar and British subjects with right of abode in the UK were considered to be UK nationals for the purposes of European Union law and therefore EU citizens.
+As a result, passports issued to these nationals were considered to be EU passports, and before 2019 their covers displayed the title "European Union".
 British passports with EU status facilitated access to consular assistance from another European Union member state.

-British nationals formerly holding EU status continued to enjoy free movement within the European Economic Area and Switzerland until the Brexit transition period ended on 31 December 2020.
-The right to live, and work in the Republic of Ireland will continue for British citizens, as British citizens are not treated as aliens under Irish law.
+British nationals who were EU citizens (except those connected only to the Crown Dependencies) had the right to live and work freely in the European Economic Area and Switzerland until the Brexit transition period ended on 31 December 2020.
+Since then, they continue to enjoy visa-free travel to the Schengen Area for short stays, as well as the right to live and work in the Republic of Ireland, as British citizens are not treated as aliens under Irish law.
 Common Travel Area arrangements for visa-free travel remain unchanged.

-Other types of British national were not considered to be EU citizens, but may nevertheless enjoy visa-free travel to the Schengen Area on a short-term basis.
+Other classes of British nationals were not considered to be EU citizens, but also had and continue to enjoy visa-free travel to the Schengen Area for short stays.

 Physical appearance

 Outside cover

-Current issue British passports are navy blue.
+Current issue British passports are described as navy blue although many observers have described the colour as black.

 The blue passport sports the coat of arms of the United Kingdom emblazoned in the centre of the front cover.